Beyond the Precipice

 He gave the slightest nod and stepped out, continuing onward until he was out of the building.
 He’d just forget he was ever there.
 It never happened.

 Except that every time he blinked, he saw green eyes focused on cello strings whose notes he still heard in his head, mingling with the sound of a violin.

 The progression of cars with their hazard lights flashing stopped traffic on Whyte Avenue.
 He looked past the hearse, forcing his quickened breath back into a steady rhythm as he did during a run.
-At the corner he turned away, instead taking the next street over through an old residential neighborhood, where some of Edmonton’s tallest trees locked branches in an arch overhead.
+At the corner, he turned away, instead of taking the next street over through an old residential neighborhood, where some of Edmonton’s tallest trees locked branches in an arch overhead.
 Lone yellow leaves, blinking as they swayed in the breeze, warned of the approaching fall like lighthouses tracing a perilous shore.

 His father had worried too much.
 If only he could have seen this day.
 Bret kicked a stone into the grass.